Battle of Hohenfriedberg: Aftermath

 Hohenfriedberg was a great victory for Frederick, and soon, he was being called "Frederick the Great" by his contemporaries.
 The win came at a high cost.
 Although Frederick recorded 1,200 killed and wounded, other reports indicate that his actual losses may have been as high as 4,700.
 The Saxons suffered 3,400 casualties, while the Austrians suffered almost 5,000.
 Approximately 4,000 people were buried on the battlefield, according to one authority's calculations.
-Five hundred more Austrians and fifteen hundred Saxons, including four generals, were taken by the Prussians.
+500 more Austrians and 1,500 Saxons, including four generals, were taken prisoner by the Prussians.
 Over the course of several days, so many deserters arrived that Frederick estimated the total Austrian losses to be twenty-five thousand.